varasys/theoffice/README.md

 ## The Solution

-**The Office** is a subscription-based co-working space that doubles as a rotating cat adoption center, creating a community united by productivity and a love of cats — not arbitrary corporate boundaries.
+**The Office** is a subscription-based co-working space that doubles as a rotating cat adoption center, creating the kind of community that used to happen naturally at work — before screens came between us.

 ## How It Works